pritamqu/pritamqu.github.io/bio.md

 - Teaching Assistant for APSC-143 (Introduction to Computer Programming for Engineers), Fall 2019.
 - Course Developer for ELEC 472 (Artificial Intelligence), Summer 2019.

-**Sr. System Engineer at Infosys Ltd.**, Bangalore, India, 2017 - 2018
+**Sr. System Engineer** at Infosys Ltd., Bangalore, India, 2017 - 2018

-**Software Engineer at Tech Mahindra Ltd.**, Hyderabad, India, 2015 - 2017
+**Software Engineer** at Tech Mahindra Ltd., Hyderabad, India, 2015 - 2017

 <a name="/academic_service"></a>